srene/icn_demo_Android/README.md

 ## Prerequisites

-´´´
 To compile code, the following is necessary

 - Recent version of [Android SDK](http://developer.android.com/sdk/index.html)

 Example script for Ubuntu 16.04 to get all dependencies, download SDK and NDK:
-Example script for Ubuntu 14.04 to get all dependencies, download SDK and NDK:

     CRYSTAX_NDK_VERSION=10.3.1
     SDK_VERSION=24.4.1